blairw/oneheart/README.md

 #### Montserrat

-The **OneHeart logo** is typeset in [Montserrat](https://fonts.google.com/specimen/Montserrat).
+The **OneHeart monogram logo** is typeset in [Montserrat](https://fonts.google.com/specimen/Montserrat).
 It can be produced in pure HTML and CSS using the Google Fonts API, importing weights for 300 and 700 (no italics required unless needed for other stuff on the same page):

 ```html
 <style>